 If you have any questions about the wildlife of Charleston, you can contact the West Virginia Wildlife Commission, sometimes called the West Virginia Fish & Wildlife Agency.
 West Virginia game wardens address many wildlife management matters, from hunting licenses, to poaching, endangered species, and Charleston wildlife management.
 They deal with wild animals outside the range of a pest control company, such as cougars or bears.
 If you have a problem with nuisance wildlife in Charleston like squirrels, snakes, bats, or raccoons, the state agency is very unlikely to help.
-You need to hire a private company (here are their prices) such as ACS Wildlife Removal at 304-306-7050.
+You need to hire a private company (here are their prices) such as Xceptional Wildlife Removal at 304-306-7050.

 West Virginia State bird: Northern cardinal